How to Teach Homeschool Science Without Textbooks

 Create a Science Journal

 I suggest requiring a science journal.
 The only real cost is a simple 2-inch binder.
-I bought two binders for the boys and let them design the front and backs using a science theme.
+I bought two binders for the boys and let them design the front and back using a science theme.

 Then, I created sections according to the standards listed earlier.
 Inside we keep our vocabulary, drawings, writings, and other work.
 Check out some of our pages below.
 By the way, we used notebooking pages for most of our work.
 (More on notebooking pages next.)